 The object blend effect creates a transition of shape and style between two or more objects.
-The number of intermediary objects in the transition can be set directly, by distance or to approximate smooth style transitions.
+The number of intermediary objects in the transition can be set directly, by distance or to approximate a smooth style transitions.

 Object blends can be created between objects containing open shapes or between objects of closed shapes.
 The transition of between different shapes is automatically determined by the application.